dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ## 4 - Animation loops examples of Vector3.multiplyScalar

 Like always I will want to make at least a few animation loop examples for this post.
+So these examples will continue with various things that where covered in the above sections, but now the focus is more so on working out some interesting animations.
+Many of these will just involve the mutation of the [position property of the objects](/2022/04/04/threejs-object3d-position/) over time.
+However much of what is being done here can also be applied to things like the [position attributes of buffer geometry objects](/2021/06/07/threejs-buffer-geometry-attributes-position/) as well.

 ### 4.1 - Art Animation loop example for video one